M-Igashi/berghain-database/CONTRIBUTING.md

 This database represents one of the most comprehensive archives of a single venue's history in electronic music.
 Contributors help preserve:

 - **16+ years** of continuous documentation
-- **2,070+ artists** from the global techno community
+- **2,070+ artists** from the global Techno community
-- **10,137+ performance records** from the world's most legendary techno venue
+- **10,137+ performance records** from the world's most legendary Techno venue
 - The cultural legacy of **Berghain's golden era** and its ongoing influence

 ---

-**Thank you for helping preserve and share the legacy of Berghain and the global techno community!** 🎵
+**Thank you for helping preserve and share the legacy of Berghain and the global Techno community!** 🎵

 *Built with ❤️ for ravers, by ravers*